Local limits of random spanning trees in random environment: Preliminaries

 \end{theorem}

 Applying Kirchhoff's formula to the overlap $\mathcal{O}(\beta)$ from \eqref{eq:def_overlap} shows that

 In fact, the theory of electric networks allows one to calculate the probability of any collection of edges being in the tree.
-We formalize this in the following definition and theorem.
+We formalize this in the following definition and theorem, where we recall that each edge $e$ in $E$ corresponds to an edge with fixed orientation in $E^\rightarrow_{\textrm{fix}}$ with starting and end points $e^-$ and $e^+$.